ktech99/projects/README.md

-# projects
+# TuriCreateBlog
-Blog for helping people start with and complete projects
+A blog to help people learn machine vision using Apple's TuriCreate API